 Since the Bruckmann Brewing Co. owned the only brewery that continued to operate during Prohibition in the Cincinnati area, making "near beer" and sodas, it was the first to reopen with its Brucks Beer.
 However, many breweries did not reopen, including the three largest in Cincinnati before Prohibition, Morelein Brewing Co. (the largest in Cincinnati and the fifth largest in the country), and the next two largest, Hauck and Windisch-Mullhauser breweries.
 After 14 years of Prohibition, there were various reasons why numerous brewers did not reopen.
-Some breweries were sold and used for other purposes, previous brewery owners had passed away or became involved in other businesses, and the heirs of brewer owners either were no longer willing or able to get back into the beer industry.
+Some breweries were sold and used for other purposes, previous brewery owners had passed away or became involved in other businesses, and the heirs of brewer owners either were no longer willing or able to reenter the beer industry.

 ARRANGEMENTS TO REOPEN THE BAVARIAN BREWERY

 Interestingly, initial efforts to reopen the Bavarian Brewery were not made by William Riedlin's son-in-law, William C. Schott (Will), who married Lucia Riedlin.
 Will had been a Director of the Riedlin Beverage Co. and the President of the Riedlin Company (holding the rights to Bavarian Brewing Company) before Prohibition.
 Instead, the initial attempt to open the brewery began with Leslie Deglow who incorporated The Bavarian Brewing Co. in the state of Delaware in 1932, becoming its president.
 Leslie was an architect and relative of Julius Deglow, who first established the brewery in 1866.
 Murray L. Voorhees, the husband of William Riedlin's granddaughter Rosemary, also acquired some shares in the brewery in 1932.
 By May 1933, Voorhees had become President and Deglow was Secretary/Treasurer.
 This change in positions seems to have occurred in connection with the Voorhees acquisition of the main brewery property from Riedlin heirs.
 It may have also been aided by a loan Rosemary had made to the newly organized brewery, using part of her inheritance from William Riedlin.
 Regardless, announcements were made by Voorhees in 1933 that he and others would reopen the Bavarian Brewing Co.
-Stock solicitations and efforts to raise capital to acquire new brewery equipment and refurbish the brewery took over a year and longer than expected.
+Stock solicitations and efforts to raise capital to acquire new brewery equipment and refurbish the brewery took about two years and longer than expected.
 (Please see Corporate Material for a copies of the solicitation, the notices and a stock certificate owned by Murray Voorhees.)

 A possible reasoning why Will Schott did not attempt to reopen the brewery initially after Prohibition is that he had been successful and fully occupied as the General Manager of the Cincinnati Galvanizing Co. for over 20 years.
 He and his brothers owned that enterprise, as well as J.M.
 Schott & Sons Cooperage and other businesses.
 Will probably realized it would be a very capital-intensive and time-consuming to reopen the brewery and make it successful, especially since he was already committed to the other family firms.
 Even though Will and his wife Lucia had established a family across the river in Cincinnati for 20 years, Lucia stayed in touch with her sister, cousins, nieces and nephews.
 To celebrate with her relatives, she would hold a Cousins Party every summer.
 So, she was very approachable and apparently supportive when one of her relatives approached her about reopening the Bavarian Brewery.
 In addition, her husband Will, likely didn't want to strain any relationships with his wife's family.
 Initially, both Lucia and Will may have thought it was more financially prudent to allow the property to be operated by another family relative.